-Certifying staff means those personnel who are authorised by the SAR-145 approved maintenance organisation or other approved organisation in accordance with a procedure acceptable to the Authority to certify aircraft or aircraft components for release to service.
+Certifying staff' means those personnel who are authorised by the SAR-145 approved maintenance organisation to certify an aircraft or aircraft components for release to service.

 Credit' means recognition of alternative means or prior qualifications.

 'Large aircraft' means an aircraft, classified as an aeroplane with a maximum take-off mass of more than 5,700 kg, or a multiengined helicopter.